7 Introduction to the Nextflow pipeline

 sbatch launch_script.sh

 launch_script.sh launches the Nextflow driver, which is a process that runs throughout the duration of the pipeline and manages the submission of all the other processes.
 Depending on their cluster, users may need to specify a time and/or memory allocation request at the top of launch_script.sh.
 The Nextflow driver of the trial pipeline requires fewer than 30 minutes of wall time and four gigabytes of memory.
-More details are available in Section 8.2.
+More details are available in .

 Importantly, we are able to launch the pipeline using essentially the same command on our local machine as on the cluster.
 This is one of the advantages of Nextflow: it provides a layer of abstraction between the logic of the pipeline and the execution environment.
 Thus, we can develop (or debug, etc.) a pipeline on our local machine and then run it at scale on the cluster without modification.